doytsujin/gpac/README.md

-# gpac
+# gPac
-## what is gpac
+## What is gPac?
-A useless packagemanager.
+gPac is a useless package manager.
-It is included in the g suite a suite of tools written in go.
-Gpac is a kiss like packagemanager
+It is included in the gSuite, which is a suite of tools written in GO. gPac is a KISS - like package manager.
-#### WARNING: don't use gpac it's very early beta
+#### WARNING: Don't use gPac, it's very early shit.
 ## installation
-1. clone the repo
+1. Clone the repo
 ```sh
 git clone https://github.com/luis-07/gpac.git
 ```